AlexanderND/issues_linker/README.md

 #### Setup bots:

 issues_linker uses bots toy link issues.
 In order for the project to work correctly, you need to set up bots on Github and Redmine.
-You can use the default bot on Github - [RedsolutionBot](https://github.com/RedsolutionBot "bleep-bloop"), we won't mind, but you will have to set up a bot on your Redmine server.
+Skip this step, if you already have bots set up on Github and your Redmine server

 After you're done setting up the bots, you need to open up <SOME_PATH>/issues_linker/issues_linker/server_config.json and override default BOT_ID_GH and BOT_ID_RM with ids of your bots in Github and Redmine.